Saved (play): Story

 Fred is sent to prison for his part in the baby's death, but far from accepting responsibility he is chiefly outraged at the way the crowd outside the prison was treating him.
 Len admits to him that he saw them attack the baby, but didn't intervene.
 Fred's response is that that will not help his case.
 He has finally finished with Pam.
 Len is still lodging with Pam and her parents.
 Pam is hoping that Fred will get back together with her when he is released from prison.
 Len feels a sexual attraction to Mary, Pam's mother, and flirts with her; she is flattered, but doesn't act on it.

 Pam and Len go to a coffee bar, where Fred will come to celebrate his release.
 Fred, Colin, Pete, Mike, Barry and Fred's new girlfriend Liz turn up.
 Although Fred is glad to have been released he is edgy and tense, and is disgruntled to notice that Pam is there.
 When Pam confronts him and asks for him back, he explodes and calls her a "bloody menace", before leaving in disgust.
 The others follow, except for Len.
 Pam finally realises that Fred does not love her, and Len offers himself as a substitute, although she does not respond.

 Harry confronts Mary about flirting with Len.
 They argue, and she hits him on the head with a teapot.
 A chair is also broken.
 Len helps Harry fix himself up and Harry reveals that he does not bear Len a grudge.
 Harry tells Len that Len's problem is that he didn't get to fight in World War II : "Yer never got yer man", i.e. Len has never killed anyone in combat.

-In the final scene, Len slowly and methodically repairs the broken chair while Harry does his football pools, Pam reads a magazine and Mary does housework.
-The otherwise entirely silent scene contains only one line of dialogue, from Len to Pam: "Fetch me 'ammer."
+Len slowly and methodically repairs the broken chair while Harry does his football pools, Pam reads a magazine and Mary does housework.
+The scene contains only one line of dialogue, from Len to Pam: "Fetch me 'ammer."
 Although he ends up having to fetch the hammer himself, the family has not completely disintegrated.

 Edward Bond described the end of the play as "almost irresponsibly optimistic".